NicoHood/HoodLoader2/Readme.md

 ![Bootloader Modes](pictures/bootloader.png)

-Short the reset pin once to enter the actual 16u2 program.
+**Short the reset pin once to enter the actual 16u2 program** (see picture below).
 Then your 16u2 firmware/sketch starts running.
 By default the program starts.
 If no program is presented the bootloader will run.

 Because the Hoodloader replaces the 16u2's bootloader you can enter it like the Arduino Leonardo bootloader.
-Short the reset pin (see pinout picture) twice to enter bootloader mode (manually) to upload code to the 16u2 or the 328/2560.
+**Short the reset pin twice to enter bootloader mode (manually)** to upload code to the 16u2 or the 328/2560.
 Then you have full CDC bootloader functions and USB-Serial with auto reset.

 Once you've uploaded your custom program it is possible that you don't have/use the CDC Serial any more.